sourcecred/docs/intro_calculating_cred_grain.md

 #### Manual input:

-It’s also worth noting that not all contributions occur on platforms with automated data fetching, and thus the capability exists to individually add them to the weighted graph directly at this stage.
+It’s also worth noting that not all contributions occur on platforms with automated data fetching, and thus the capability exists to individually add them to the weights graph directly at this stage.
 It’s clear that there will always be data that has to be incorporated manually, and how to incorporate those contributions, especially those not easily quantified, remains an active area of discussion.

 #### Merging graphs:

 A plugin will use the API for the collaborative workspace app or platform to generate a graph of nodes and edges.
-One interesting caveat is that there isn't necessarily one most-intuitively correct way to merge two weighted graphs if they share either edges or nodes (i.e. how would we calculate the combined weight).
+One interesting caveat is that there isn't necessarily one most-intuitively correct way to merge two weights graphs if they share either edges or nodes (i.e. how would we calculate the combined weight).
 Currently, the graph nodes are nearly entirely disjoint, the weights are added together, and identities are collapsed into one.

 #### Summary up to this point:

-So at this point, we’ve got data from all our sources combined in one weighted, directed graph, where contributions and contributors are nodes, interactions and connections between nodes are edges, each have a relative weight based on parameters the community has set, and we’re ready to run PageRank on it.
+So at this point, we’ve got data from all our sources combined in one directed graph, where contributions and contributors are nodes, interactions and connections between nodes are edges; both nodes and edges have a relative weight based on parameters the community has set, and we’re ready to run PageRank on it.

 ## SourceCred’s PageRank

-The next goal will be to generate an evaluation of the relative importance of nodes based on our weighted graph, specifically the weights of the nodes and edges.
+The next goal will be to generate an evaluation of the relative importance of nodes based on our weights graph, specifically the weights of the nodes and edges.

 #### PageRank explained elsewhere